albincorreya/ChromaCoverId/README.md

 ## Acknowledgements

-Thanks to Romain Hennequin and Ning Chen
+Thanks to Romain Hennequin for helping in the implementation and Ning Chen for the matlab code for dmax measure.